 This is what Delhiites were talking about

 No rent on confiscated goods: HC

+Delhi High Court rejected DIAL's plea, challenging a 2009 regulation which prohibits the operators from charging rent on confiscated goods.
+The two judge bench said that DIAL, the operator at IGI cannot levy demurrage charges at the airport.
 Court said that DIAL could seek guidance from the central government if it feels that custom authorities' direction to not charge demurrage is "unwarranted".

 Life term for murdering fellow cop